THE CACTUS MAN

 The "White Lace Cactus" of Texas clumps modestly.
 A favorite for many collectors.
 Grows 6-8 inches high and wide.
 HUGE fuchsia flowers in June for a long period.
 Grows from zone 5.
 Sold in 2.5 inch pot.

-A compact Colorado form with scarlet flowers.
+A compact far northwestern Colorado form with scarlet flowers.
 Densely spined, 4"H X 24"W. Thrives to zone 4.
+Full sun.
 Sold in 2.5 inch pot.

 A rare, form with very short, sparse spines or no spines, 4-6 inches high by 12 inches plus in diameter.
 Forms multiple heads quickly.
 Hardy to zone 3.
 Scarlet flowers, red fruit.
-Sold in 2.5 inch pot.
+Sold in 2.5-inch pot.
+This variety tolerates quite a bit of shade.

 A grand form of Claret Cup Cactus with scarlet flowers in June.
 Perhaps one of the tallest of the triglochidiatus'.
 12-18" high by 18" wide.
 Thrives from zones 5-10.
 Plant forms a large clump quickly.
 Our mother plant always gets an "Oh My!" with its 40 or 50 blossoms that last for several weeks.
 Large, juicy fruits that gain an orange hue when ...